-Professor Stowell is currently writing a monograph, The Violin, for Yale University Press.
+Professor Stowell is currently writing a monograph about the violin for Yale University Press and preparing (with C. Lawson) The Cambridge Encyclopedia of Historical Performance in Music.
 His research interests include Historically Informed Performance; Music of the 'long eighteenth century'; Performance Studies; Violins, violinists and violin playing through history; and Editions of music for stringed instruments.

 Recent Research Papers, Public Lectures and Seminars

 Annual Crees Lecture, Royal College of Music, London Thursday 21 February, 2013 5.15pm, ‘Chaconne à son goût’- performing J. S. Bach’s Ciaccona (from Partita no.2 in D minor for solo violin, BWV1004)